h0ssimo/h0ssimo.github.io/_posts/portfolio/2018-06-07-Sweet-and-Delicate.markdown

 image-sm: /images/bg.jpg
 ---
 ### Sweet And Delicate
-It's been aaa while since I wanted to do a portrait with a different mood and feeling from my usual works.
+It's been a while since I wanted to do a portrait with a different mood and feeling from my usual works.
 Also I did this to study female anatomy and try some new composition techniques.

 ### Design And Inspiration